Home

 BA (University of Toronto), MSc (University of Glasgow), PhD (York University)

-Hamza Karam Ally is a Fellow in the Foundation Year Program.
-He has a PhD in Humanities from York University with particular interests in modern literature, interdisciplinary critical theory, phenomenology and postcolonialism.
-His doctoral work developed the subject of radical alterity/otherness in modern literary texts from multiple traditions, working with continental philosophy and postcolonial theory.
+Hamza Karam Ally is an Assistant Professor in the Contemporary Studies and the Foundation Year Programs.
+He has a PhD in Humanities from York University.
+His doctoral work developed the subject of radical alterity/otherness in texts from multiple literary traditions, working with phenomenology and postcolonial theory.

-His current project explores the impact of September 11 and the ‘War on Terror’ on the modern literary canon of the United States and South Asia and particularly on contemporary discourses surrounding terrorism, migration, invasion and colonialism.
-He has recently published work on alterity in Yann Martel’s Life of Pi and Herman Melville’s Moby-Dick, the Hegelian and postcolonial ‘other’ in Albert Camus’ The Stranger and Kamel Daoud’s The Meursault Investigation, as well as on the subjects of trauma and mourning in Don DeLillo’s post 9/11 novel Falling Man.
+His current project seeks to explore the problem of God’s alternating immanence and transcendence in the Abrahamic tradition through a phenomenological approach.
+He has recently published work on alterity in Yann Martel’s Life of Pi and Herman Melville’s Moby-Dick, the colonized ‘other’ in Albert Camus’ The Stranger, apophatic spirituality in the work of Joseph Conrad and E.M.
+Forster, and on trauma and mourning in Don DeLillo’s post 9/11 novel Falling Man.

-He has taught seminars on a breadth of subjects, including classic literature and genre fiction, American history and culture, Postcolonial literature, South Asian literature, feminist writing etc. He has an unwritten novel in mind which he is pretty sure could be either brilliant or else terrible.
+His teaching and supervision interests include Modernism, nineteenth and twentieth century American literature, postcolonialism, and Continental philosophy.
+He has an unwritten novel in mind which he is pretty sure could be either brilliant or else terrible.

 Publications